JuliaLang/IJulia.jl/README.md

 Like `notebook()`, above, this will install JupyterLab via Conda if it is not installed already.   `jupyterlab()` also supports `detached` and `dir` keyword options similar to `notebook()`.

+### Running nteract

+The [nteract Desktop](https://nteract.io/) is an application that lets you work with notebooks without a Python installation.
+First, install IJulia (but do not run `notebook()` unless you want a Python installation) and then nteract.

 ### Updating Julia and IJulia

 Julia is improving rapidly, so it won't be long before you want to